 13-1.
-Initial Delivery State
+INITIAL DELIVERY STATE

 The device is delivered with the memory array erased: all bits are set to 1 (each byte contains FFh).
-The Status Register contains 00h (all Status Register bits are 0).
+The Status Register contains 40h (all Status Register bits are 0 except QE bit: QE=1).